Cursive: Looped

-In looped cursive penmanship, some ascenders and descenders have loops which allows for the letters to link.
+In looped cursive penmanship, some ascenders and descenders have loops which allow the letters to link.
 This is generally what people refer to when they say "cursive" in the context of English.
 The letters in this style have their own unique characteristics.
-For example the lowercase t is taller, while the lowercase v and w are rounder.
-Also, the lowercase x links out at the baseline.
+For example, the lowercase t is taller, while the lowercase v and w are rounder.
+Also, the lowercase x extends to the baseline.

 Italic

 Cursive italic penmanship—derived from chancery cursive—uses non-looped joins, and not all letters are joined.
 In italic cursive, there are no joins from g, j, q, or y, and a few other joins are discouraged.
 Italic penmanship became popular in the 15th-century Italian Renaissance.
 The term "italic" as it relates to handwriting is not to be confused with italic typed letters.
-Many, but not all, letters in the handwriting of the Renaissance were joined, as most are today in cursive italic.
+Many, but not all, letters in Renaissance handwriting were joined, as most are today in cursive italic.

 Origin

 The origins of the cursive method are associated with the practical advantages of writing speed and infrequent pen-lifting to accommodate the limitations of the quill.
 Quills are fragile, easily broken, and will spatter unless used properly.
 They also run out of ink faster than most contemporary writing utensils.
 Steel dip pens followed quills; they were sturdier, but still had some limitations.
-The individuality of the provenance of a document (see Signature) was a factor also, as opposed to machine font.
+The individuality of a document's provenance (see Signature) also mattered, unlike machine font.
 Cursive was also favoured because the writing tool was rarely taken off the paper.

 The term cursive derives from Middle French cursif from Medieval Latin cursivus, which literally means 'running'.
 This term in turn derives from Latin currere ('to run, hasten').
 Although by the 2010s, the use of cursive appeared to be on the decline, as of 2019 it seemed to be coming back into use.

+Arabic

+In the Arabic alphabet, most letters connect on both sides, but a small group connects only on the right side (i.e., they connect to the preceding letter but not to the following one).

+Letters that connect on both sides (22 letters):